-Overview of the Expected Credit Loss principles The Company records allowance for expected credit Mossegifus Directors, bother debt financial assets not held at FVTPL, together with loan commitments and financial guarantee contracts, in this section all referred to as 'financial instruments' Perform Director as a not subject to impairment under Ind AS 109.
-Place : Mumbai
+Overview of the Expected Credit Loss principles

+The Company records allowance for expected creditions of the contracts of the contracts and financial guarantee contracts, in this section all referred to as 'financial instruments' Persity Retriuments are not subject to impairment under Ind AS 109.

 Expected credit losses (ECL) are a probability-weighted estimate of the present value of credit losses.
-Credit loss is the difference between all contractual cash flows that are due to the Company in accordance with the contract and all the cash flows that the Company expects to receive (i.e. all cash shortfalls), discounted at the original effective interest rate (or credit-adjusted effective interest rate for purchased or originated credit-impaired financial assets).
-The Company estimates cash flows by considering all contractual terms of the financial instrument (for example, prepayment, extension, call and similar options) through the expected life of that financial instruments: May 05, 2023
+Credit loss is the difference between all contractual cash flows that are due to the Company in accordance with the contract and all the cash flows that the Company expects to receive (i.e. all cash shortfalls), discounted at the original effective interest rate (or credit-adjusted effective interest rate for purchased or originated credit-impaired financial assers).
+The company estimates cash flows by considering all contractual terms of the financial instrument (for example, prepayment, extension, call and similar options) through the expected life of that financial instrument: May 05, 2023